fmerg/pymerkle/README.md

 ### __.encrypt_log (*log_file*)__

-Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update()` function internally); throws relative exception if the specified file does not exist
+Appends the specified log file into the Merkle-tree by updating with each of its lines successively (calling the `.update()` function internally); throws relative exception if the specified file does not exist.

 - *log_file*, String, relative path of the log file under encryption with respect to the configured log directory `.log_dir` of the Merkle-tree